Gynaecological Cancer Awareness Month

 Please bear in mind that the signs and symptoms set out above are not intended to be an exhaustive list and further information on the signs and symptoms of these types of cancer, together with specific advice on when to seek treatment can be found at www.nhs.co.uk.
 For more information about Gynaecological Cancer Awareness Month, visit the Eve Appeal’s website.

 Lyons Davidson clinical negligence department has dealt with many cases in relation to delays in identifying and treating gynaecological cancers.
-If you would like more information about any of the points raised in this article or if you think you have been affected by any delays in treatment, please contact Matthew Jones, Clinical Negligence Associate, by emailing email@example.com or phoning 02920 905743.
+If you would like more information about any of the points raised in this article or if you think you have been affected by any delays in treatment, please contact Matthew Jones, Associate in the Clinical Negligence team, by emailing [email protected] or phoning 02920 905743.